Humbucker HSS HSH Coil Tapping: What is it and why do it?

 Assuming, like the Ironstone humbuckers you have a shield connection, that would always go to your guitars earth point even in a phase reversal circuit (see later).

 So now you are left with 4 connections representing the 4 ends of the two coils.
 The following descriptions are based on the Ironstone humbucker wiring colour code (different manufacturers may use different colour codes).
-The diagrams below give you full identification for the use of the Ironstone humbuckers.
+The 2 diagrams below give you full identification for the use of the Ironstone humbuckers, with the current black connecting leads (see the bottom of the page for the previous grey cable variant).

 Coil tapping in this context is actually no more than electrically shorting out (bypassing) one of the coils, leaving the other one in circuit.
 Since humbuckers are normally made from two similar coils in terms of their resistance, it should not matter which one is bypassed.
 However, it may be desirable to match up the coil tapped humbucker to other existing single coil pickups in a guitar which will determine which coil to use (see HSS / HSH sections below).